MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ### Configure App Management and Subscriptions Settings services
 The App Management and Subscription Settings services are required in the SharePoint farm for SharePoint 2013-platform workflows to function.
-On the SharePoint server, set up App Management and Subscription Settings service, service application and service application proxy, if not already set up in the farm.
+If not already set up in the SharePoint farm, on the SharePoint server, set up App Management and Subscription Settings services, service applications and service application proxies.

 The App Managment service can be created using Central Administration.